Climbing has helped Georgia, a woman on the autism spectrum, to confront her issues and realize that, for her, ‘normal’ just isn’t.

 There were days when I was made fun of, picked on, and treated mean.
 From these experiences came the idea of The Imagifriends.

-Thomas gets more than he bargained for in his interview at a prestigious law firm; the chance to change the lives of a father and son.
+Thomas gets more than he bargained for in his interview at a law firm; a chance to change the lives of a father and son.

-A short film using the original camera invented by the Lumiere Brothers in 1895.
+A short film using the camera invented by the Lumiere Brothers.
 Made by Jaco Van Dormael, the director of “The Eighth Day”

-“The Mask” is a short film about autism and identity featuring writer and director Sharif Persaud.
-As he journeys along a coastal footpath…
+A short film about autism and identity featuring writer and director Sharif Persaud.

 Brothers and sisters have a unique window into each other’s world especially when one of the siblings in the family has autism.